zopefoundation/meta/config/README.rst

 additional-config
   Additional options for the ``[run]`` section of the coverage configuration.
   This option has to be a list of strings.

+source
+  This option defines the value of ``source`` in the coverage ``[run]`` section.
+This option has to be a string.
+It defaults to the name of the package if it is not set.

 tox.ini options
 ```````````````